Vast-eel/nijuuei-va/README.md

 A juryrigged port of the voices from the Dreamcast version.
 Barely tested, but it's gotten to the point where there aren't catastrophic failures on day 2, so I uploaded it.

-Currently works well up until day 6 evening (018.ksd).
+Currently works well up until the morning of day 11 (034.ksd).

 ## How-to
 **Please keep a backup of the original files and have separate save files for the start of each day so you can revert in case you can't progress!!**